-Frank Heath lived in the house but a year.
+Frank R. Heath lived in the house just one year.
+It was listed as vacant the year before, not listed in ’41.
 He saw the trees run strange.
 A naked beast jumped through the tops of the trees and ate of its heart and its brain.

-Here lived Albert W. Poe in 1944.
-He likened Albert to Allan and Poe to Poe.
+Here lived Albert W. Poe, an Army man, in 1944.
 The wind bent the dusking trees with murders of crows.

 Dalton Blackburn bought this little house in 1945 or ’46.
 He and Georgia liked the intricate ways the house inside unfolded.

 In turn, Dalton and Georgia folded up safely within and upon themselves and their lives in this little house built of wood hard as stone.

 The house does not announce itself.
 It’s not even Craftsman bungalow.
 It tucks its slender body unobtrusively back of a screened-in porch behind dark-leaved citrus, a monkey puzzle tree, a Turk’s cap mallow or “sleeping hibiscus,” dwarf everbearing mulberries, and soft walls of rosemary and Southern artemisias and orange flower-spiked wild daggas, also known as lion’s tails, Leonotis leonurus.